19 Useful Tips for Visiting Uzbekistan

 4) The Uzbekistani SOM is the official currency.

-At of September 2019, 1 USD is worth 9,397 UZS.
-Banknotes come in denominations of 1,000, 5,000, 10,000, 50,000 and 100,000.
+As of September 2019, 1 USD is worth 9,397 UZS.
+Banknotes come in 1,000, 5,000, 10,000, 50,000 and 100,000 denominations.

 5) Use ATM cash withdrawal sparingly.

 There are now ATMs in the major cities that accept international cards.
 They dispense UZS and USD.
-However, there’s a chance they may not work and there can be trouble with them accepting foreign cards.
+However, there’s a chance they may not work, and there can be trouble with them accepting foreign cards.
 Therefore, I recommend bringing most of your cash with you to exchange.

 6) You can exchange money at banks, which are easily found.